-4.0 What is not Acceptable?
+15.3 What is not Acceptable?

-- 4.1 It is not acceptable for a member of staff (or someone on his or her behalf) to do any of the following which are liable to involve offences under the Bribery Act 2010: - 4.1.1 give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given.
-"Business advantage" includes academic advantage such as the award of a degree (including an honorary degree and a particular class of degree) or academic title; - 4.1.2 give, promise to give, or offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure, such as admission to the institution as a student; - 4.1.3 accept payment from a third party that is known or suspected to be offered with the expectation that it will obtain a business advantage for them; - 4.1.4 accept a gift or hospitality from a third party if it is known or suspected that it is offered or provided with an expectation that a business advantage will be provided in return; - 4.1.5 threaten or retaliate against another member of staff or student who has refused to commit a bribery offence or who has raised concerns under this policy; or - 4.1.6 engage in any activity that might lead to a breach of this policy.
+It is not acceptable for a member of staff (or someone on their behalf) to do any of the following which are liable to involve offences under the Bribery Act 2010:

+- give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given.
+"Business advantage" includes academic advantage such as the award of a degree (including an honorary degree and a particular class of degree) or academic title; - give, promise to give, or offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or expedite a routine procedure, such as admission to the institution as a student;

+- accept payment from a third party that is known or suspected to be offered with the expectation that it will obtain a business advantage for them; - accept a gift or hospitality from a third party if it is known or suspected that it is offered or provided with an expectation that a business advantage will be provided in return; - threaten or retaliate against another member of staff or student who has refused to commit a bribery offence or who has raised concerns under this policy; or - engage in any activity that might lead to a breach of this policy.

-5.0 Facilitation Payments and "Kickbacks"
+15.4 Facilitation Payments and "Kickbacks"

-- 5.1 The College does not make, and will not accept, facilitation payments or "kickbacks" of any kind.
+The College does not make, and will not accept, facilitation payments or "kickbacks" of any kind.
 Facilitation payments are typically small, unofficial payments made to secure or expedite a routine government action by a government official.
-They are not commonly paid in the UK but are common in some other jurisdictions. - 5.2 If a member of staff is asked to make a payment on behalf of the College, the member of staff, should always be mindful of what the payment is for and whether the amount requested is reasonable, justifiable and proportionate to the goods or services provided.
+They are not commonly paid in the UK but are common in some other jurisdictions.

+If a member of staff is asked to make a payment on behalf of the College, the member of staff, should always be mindful of what the payment is for and whether the amount requested is reasonable, justifiable and proportionate to the goods or services provided.
 Always ask for a receipt which details the reason for the payment.
-If there are any suspicions, concerns or queries regarding a payment, you should raise these with your Line Manager, Finance Director or the Head of Governance. - 5.3 Kickbacks are typically payments made in return for a business favour or advantage.
+If there are any suspicions, concerns or queries regarding a payment, you should raise these with your Line Manager, Group Director of Finance or the Head of Governance.

+Kickbacks are typically payments made in return for a business favour or advantage.
 All staff must avoid any activity that might lead to, or suggest, that a facilitation payment or kickback will be made or accepted.

-6.0 Responsibilities
+15.5 Responsibilities